 • Sugar – to help jumpstart the proofing process

-• Flour – we love a combination of mostly all-purpose flour to keep the pita very soft, with a little whole wheat flour to add flavor and color
+• Flour – we love a combination of mostly all-purpose flour to keep the pita very soft, with a little whole wheat flour to add flavor and color.
+You can swap the whole wheat with all-purpose flour, if needed.

 • Extra Virgin Olive Oil – use extra virgin for the best flavor

 • Salt – we use fine sea salt.
-As with any bread, salt is critical for a great tasting bread.
+As with any bread, salt is critical for a great taste!

 How to Make Pita Dough

-1. Proof Yeast – In a large mixing bowl, combine warm water, sugar, yeast, and whole wheat flour.
-Whisk and set aside for 15 minutes until foamy.
+1. Proof Yeast – Use a large mixing bowl to combine warm water, sugar, yeast, and whole wheat flour with a whisk, and then rest for 15 minutes.

-4. Proof Dough – Grease a clean mixing bowl 1 tsp olive oil.
-Add dough and turn to coat in oil.
-Cover the bowl tightly with plastic wrap and place in a warm (100˚F) place 45 minutes, or at room temperature 90 minutes, until doubled in volume.
+4. Proof Dough – Grease a clean mixing bowl and dough with 1 tsp olive oil, and then cover the bowl and place it in a warm (100˚F) place for 45 minutes, or at room temperature for 90 minutes, until doubled in volume.

-5. Preheat Oven – Once dough has doubled (if using oven method) preheat oven to 500˚F with a baking stone or inverted baking sheet on the bottom rack position and let stone heat up for at least 20 minutes.
+5. If baking in the oven – Once the dough has doubled, preheat oven to 500˚F with a baking stone or inverted baking sheet on the bottom rack position.

-Step by step instructions for making dough for pitas
+Step by step instructions for making dough using instant yeast

 How to Form Pita Bread